imysh578/Self-Study/Rust/rust_lang_book/04. Understanding Ownership/01_what_is_ownership.md

     - garbage collection
     - explicitly allocate and free the memory
   - Rust
-    - manages the memory through a system of ownerhsip with a set of rules that the compiler checks.
+    - manages the memory through a system of ownership with a set of rules that the compiler checks.
     - If any of the rules are violated, the program won't compile.

 > NOTE: The **Stack** and the **Heap**